David Oyedepo: Ministry

-Christian ministry
+Christian Ministry

 The teachings of Oyedepo have put him in the category of what is commonly called the Word of Faith Movement.

 He has referred to principal exponents of the Faith Movement such as Kenneth Copeland, Gloria Copeland, the late Kenneth Hagin, E. W. Kenyon, T. L. Osborn, Smith Wigglesworth as well as renowned Nigerian preachers; Enoch Adeboye and the late Benson Idahosa as mentors.
 As with many of his influences, Oyedepo has been described as a preacher of the prosperity gospel.

-Winners' Chapel International operates a Bible training programme known as the Word of Faith Bible Institute for members and non-members alike to develop knowledge of Christian principles as well as to develop leaders and future pastors.
+Winners' Chapel International operates a Bible training program known as the Word of Faith Bible Institute for members and non-members alike to develop knowledge of Christian principles as well as to develop leaders and future pastors.
 The institute is run in major branches of the Church.